 1. Page Changes Monitor

-Track specific pages for content updates, meta changes, or competitor edits.
-I monitor my top 5 posts—if competitors update theirs significantly, SE Ranking alerts me.
+Track specific competitor pages for content updates, meta tag changes, or structural modifications.
+SE Ranking alerts you when significant changes occur.

 2. On-Page SEO Checker ✅